klawsachkar/NYTimes/README.md

 Alamofire: used to perform api calls
 AlamofireObjectMapper: used to map JSON objects into Swift Objects inside Alamofire SugarRecord/CoreData: used to save, read data into the Database
+SwiftGen: used to generate Localizable and Images dynamic classes
 ```

 ### Installing